 With that said, let’s dive into some of the benefits you will enjoy with utilities included in your monthly rent:

-• You wont have to be concerned about exceeding your budget – It can be difficult to plan your monthly budget when costs fluctuate.
+- You won‘t have to be concerned about exceeding your budget – It can be difficult to plan your monthly budget when costs fluctuate.
 However, if everything is included in your rent, you won’t have to worry about going over your budget.

 Electricity bills, for example, can vary depending on the time of year; however, if it is included in your rent, planning becomes much easier.